 The iPhone camera has some limitations compared to an SLR camera.
-The aperture, with which the amount of light that falls on the sensor is determined, is not adjustable on the iPhone.
-And you cannot change the shutter speed and ISO either.
+The aperture, with which the amount of light that falls on the sensor is determined, is not adjustable on your iPhone.
+And you cannot change the shutter speed and ISO on your iPhone either.
 The shutter speed, with which you control the exposure time, is not longer than 1/3 of a second on my iPhone 8 Plus.
 An SLR camera can even expose indefinitely (Bulb mode).
 And the sensor of an iPhone is much smaller and gets less light.
 Therefore you get more noise and the dynamic range is smaller.

 How does the exposure of an iPhone work?